Dani-AX1423/Java-Project---MinLang/README.md

 4. Testing and Execution of code
 	-> Transfer or copy java files that you want to excute from src/ directory.
-	-> Compile and excute them and make inference from it.
+	-> Compile and execute them and make inference from it.
 Debug if it requires

 5. Document changes/Updates in docs/
 	-> Write the inference from programs or features that will be added in the future.